 - Identify the financial resources and partnership commitments for continued implementation of Food Works and related projects.

 Partnerships and Funding

-- Funders: Knight Foundation; San Jose Housing Department; and San Jose Office of Economic Development
+- Funders: Knight Foundation; San Jose Department of Housing; and San Jose Office of Economic Development

-- In-kind support: City of San Jose (Housing Department, Office of Economic Development, Planning Department, and Parks and Recreation Department); Santa Clara County Health Department; Santa Clara Valley Open Space Authority; SPUR San Jose; Team San Jose; the silicon valley organization; Santa Clara County Food Systems Alliance
+- In-kind support: City of San Jose (Department of Housing, Office of Economic Development, Planning Division, and Department of Parks and Recreation); Santa Clara County Health Department; Santa Clara Valley Open Space Authority; SPUR San Jose; Team San Jose; the silicon valley organization; Santa Clara County Food Systems Alliance

 - Subcontractor: BAE Urban Economics